SR Wills & Estates Practice Areas

 Challenge or Defend a Will

-Under the current laws in New South Wales, you have the right to challenge Will even if you were not included in that Will.
+Under the current laws in New South Wales, you have the right to challenge a Will even if you were not included in that Will.
 We call this a Family Provision Claim.
-The reason this type of claim exists is to take a look at the circumstances of a deceased Estate and see whether you were left out because of any unfair or suspicious reasons.
+The reason this type of claim exists is to take a look at the circumstances around the creation of the deceased estate’s planning and see whether you were left out because of any unfair or suspicious reasons or circumstances.

 Our Estates team has years of experience defending and challenging inheritance matters.
-Call now for a free consultation.
+Call 1300 344 960 now for a free (15 minute phone call) consultation.